restatedev/examples/typescript/basics/README.md

    - `npm run example-1` for the Durable Execution example
    - `npm run example-2` for the Workflows example
    - `npm run example-3` for the Virtual Objects example
+   - `npm run example-4` for the Durable Building Blocks example

 4. Register the example at Restate server by calling `npx restate -y deployment register --force "localhost:9080"`.